Updated April 2026

 Supplier Failure

-Covers supplier insolvency or cessation of trading
+Covers supplier insolvency and cessation of trading

 Wedding Attire

-May cover hired or purchased attire
+May cover both hired and purchased attire

-Sub-limits often apply per item
+Sub-limits commonly apply per item

 Gifts, Photos & Video

-Video failure cover varies between policies
+Videography failure cover differs between policies

 Public Liability